 Some chapters or articles have videos.
 For example, most general conference talks have a video at the top.
 Chapters in lesson manuals sometimes have inline videos.
 Videos are indicated by a video thumbnail with a play button.

 Sometimes you don’t know where to find something in the app.
-At the bottom of the screen, you can find the search button (
+At the bottom of the screen, you can find the Search button ().
+Tap the search button to open the search panel.

-Start typing what you’re looking for in the search bar (for example, “faith”).
+Start typing what you’re looking for in the search bar (for example, “faith” or “gathering of Israel”).
 As you type, search suggestions will show below the search bar.
 If one of the suggestions matches what you’re looking for, you can tap it.
-Otherwise, tap the search button on the keyboard to start a full search across all of your installed books.
+Otherwise, tap the search button on the keyboard to start a full search.

-To clear the search and start over, tap the clear button on the right side of the search bar.
+To clear the search and start over, tap the Clear button in the top right.

 If you want to have multiple sections of the app open at the same time, you can use screens.
 Screens are similar to tabs in a web browser.
-Tap the screens button (
+Tap the screens button () in the bottom bar.

 The screens panel lists all of the screens you currently have open.
-To open a new screen, tap the floating plus button (
+To open a new screen, tap the floating plus button () in the bottom right corner of the screens panel.
+You can have as many screens open as you want.

-To close a screen, open the screens panel then swipe the screen out of the list (swiping from right to left).
+To close a screen, open the screens panel then tap the close button on the screen you want to close.
 You will always have at least one screen open (your current screen) while the app is open.

 You can use bookmarks to keep track of your current reading, interesting articles, or favorite chapters you want to come back to.

-To move the bookmark to a different chapter, navigate to the new chapter, then open the bookmarks panel and tap the update button (
+To move the bookmark to a different chapter, navigate to the new chapter and open the bookmarks panel.
+Tap the update button () to the right of the bookmark.

 You can move a bookmark to a different place in the same chapter without going to the bookmarks panel by tapping the bookmark icon in the left margin then dragging the bookmark up or down.

 Long-pressing text in a chapter will select the text and bring up the annotation menu.
-The first button on the annotation menu is Mark (
+The first button on the annotation menu is Mark (), which allows you to highlight or underline the selected text.

-After tapping Mark, you can choose a different color or style by pressing Style (
+After tapping Mark, you can choose a different color or style by pressing Style () in the annotation menu.
+When you’re done, tap away from the annotation menu and the mark to close it.

 To change or delete a mark you’ve already created, tap lightly on the mark, and the annotation menu will appear again.
-The Remove button (
+The Remove button () will delete the mark (and any notes, tags, notebooks, or links attached to it).

 There are several other buttons in the annotation menu:

-All has all of the marks and notes you’ve created in Gospel Library, with the newest on top.
-You can use All to review what you’ve been marking or studying recently or to go back in time and find something from a long time ago.
+Annotations has all of the marks and notes you’ve created in Gospel Library, with the newest on top.
+You can use the Annotations section to review what you’ve been marking or studying recently or to go back and find something from a long time ago.

 Tags has the list of any tags you’ve created.
 From here, you can browse content you’ve tagged or manage your list of tags.